KipedeneCoulibaly/Kcsboost/README.md

 # CostSensitiveLearning
-Cost-sensitive learning to address class imbalance and misclassification cost using lasso regularized logistic regression and gradient boosted decision trees.
+Cost-sensitive learning to address class imbalance and misclassification cost in a multiclass setting using lasso regularized logistic regression and gradient boosted decision trees.